v-novaltd/LCEVCdecJS/docs/dec/LCEVCdec.md

 In order to get LCEVC data from a video, the public function `append buffer` is used to parse the LCEVC data.

-The function needs the buffer, the type of buffer, the level/profile/quality and the start and end time of this buffer.
+The function needs the buffer, the type of buffer, and the level/profile/quality of this buffer.

 The level is used to ensure LCEVC isn't rendered from a different level to the one being played from.